Approach to Community News

 • Links to all relevant governmental offices.

-• In election years, links to lists of all campaign contributions by Haverhill residents and businesses.
+• In election years, links to lists of all campaign contributions by commuity residents and businesses.

-• Widget that opens to a landing page that features links to Haverhill bloggers of all kinds, from mommy blogs on up, that have been vetted for decency.
+• Widget that opens to a landing page that features links to local bloggers of all kinds, from mommy blogs on up, that have been vetted for decency.

-• Link to profile pages for local business (if members) and local bands (ditto).
+• Link to profile pages for local business (if news co-op members) and local bands (ditto).

-• Anything useful to the community that we can display straight out of an existing API (The Eagle Tribune offers local gas prices, for example; the ad-heavy haverhillusa.org links to a traffic API—and has loads of links to local resources that What Matters could easily match).
+• Anything useful to the community that can be displayed straight out of an existing API (traffic and local gas prices, for example).

-Banyan’s software is designed so that the items will run in blog format in a prominent place on affiliated co-ops’ home pages.
-Even though these items will rarely arise from a community served by a Banyan-affiliated co-op, they will have local impact -– on the readers.
-Affiliated co-ops will be able to add local information to every item where there’s a local resource.
+Banyan’s software is designed so that the life-issue items will run in blog format in a prominent place on affiliated co-ops’ home pages.
+Even though these items will rarely arise from a community served by the co-op, they will have local impact — on the readers.
+Co-ops will be able to add local information to every item where there’s a local resource.
+Here are two sample life-issue items:

 Banks that Nibble at Jobless Benefits

 People who receive their jobless benefits on prepaid debit cards can be subject to a variety of bank fees they can ill afford to pay, according to the National Consumer Law Center.
 The prepaid cards appeal to people who can’t get direct deposit because they have no checking account.
 Practices vary from state to state because state governments negotiate the terms of agreements with card providers.
-In many states, charges apply for using ATM’s, checking balances, and even for not using the card enough (“inactivity fees,” as high as $3).
+In many states, charges apply for using ATMs, checking balances, and even for not using the card enough (“inactivity fees,” as high as $3).
 The law center’s report calls these fees “junk.”
-It is especially critical of a card issued in five states by U.S. Bank.
 Each state has only one card issuer, so it’s important to learn the charges imposed in your state so you can take steps to maximize how much of your benefits go to you and minimize how much goes to the bank.
 State-by-state charges are detailed at the end of the report.

 Eating Late Hazardous to Weight?